stenjo/secure-coding-pres/slides.md

 This way we ensure that if getFromUrl() returns a string, we will have a compile-time error.

 [click]
-Solution then is often just doing an explisit cast, and getFromUrl() can return a string again.
+What often happens is that we just do an explisit cast, and getFromUrl() can return a string again.

 Any validation of the type has to be done manually

 [click]
 Solution is defining a class
 -->

 ---
 transition: fade